RCPRG-ros-pkg/spsysml/README.md

 SPSysML defines the taxonomy of a Simulation-Physical System (SPSys) and relationships between its parts.
 SPSysML models constraints in this kind of systems and enables structure optimisation using proposed design evaluation factors.

 ### SPSysML usage
+Aa SPSysML bases on SysML, to start working with SPSysML it is convenient to:
+1. Learn basics of SysML as a MBSE tool, e.g.:
+* Friedenthal, Sanford, Alan Moore, and Rick Steiner.
+A practical guide to SysML: the systems modeling language.
+Morgan Kaufmann, 2014.
+* Delligatti, Lenny.
+SysML distilled: A brief guide to the systems modeling language.
+Addison-Wesley, 2013.
+2. Choose the development software that supports SysML projects (e.g. Enterprise Architect, Visual Paradigm),
+3. The SPSysML profile, that defines SPsysML stereotypes and SPsysML documentation can be helpful.

 ## SPSys Development Procedure (SPSysDP)
 <p align="center">